Shunji Iwai: Life and career

 Iwai enjoyed another kind of success with this film as well, having teamed up with Takeshi Kobayashi to create the music for the film and the Yen Town Band, headed by Pop star Chara.
 The band they created became a commercial hit in Japan.
-He would team up with Kobayashi again in 2001 for the harrowing High School Drama All About Lily Chou-Chou.
-Kobayashi would create the music for the titular pop star, Lily Chou-Chou (voiced by Japanese singer Salyu), that is spread through the film (as well as Debussy), and later be released as an album entitled Kokyu (Breathe).
+He would team up with Kobayashi again in 2001 for the harrowing high school drama All About Lily Chou-Chou.
+Kobayashi would create the music for the titular pop star, Lily Chou-Chou (voiced by Japanese singer Salyu), that is spread through the film, and later be released as an album entitled Kokyu (Breathe).
+Kobayashi also composed much of the soundtrack, incorporating the music of Claude Debussy, in particular Clair de lune.

-In 2002 he released a short, ARITA, in which he composed his own film score for the first time.
+In 2002, he released a short, ARITA, in which he composed his own film score for the first time.
 In 2004 Iwai released Hana & Alice, his first comedy.
 He once again composed the film score himself.

-He has recently directed a commercial airing in Japan featuring Matsu Takako, whom he has not worked with since 1998.
+In 2006, he directed a commercial airing in Japan featuring Matsu Takako, whom he has not worked with since 1998.

-October 2006 sees the Iwai-produced film Rainbow Song released in Japan.
-The film is directed by Naoto Kumazawa and was written by Ami Sakurai.
+October 2006 saw the Iwai-produced film Rainbow Song released in Japan.
+The film was directed by Naoto Kumazawa and was written by Ami Sakurai.
 It stars previous Iwai actors Hayato Ichihara, Yū Aoi and Shoko Aida.
-Also in 2006, Iwai spent time documenting and interviewing Kon Ichikawa while filming The Inugamis (Inugamike no ichizoku - 2006) to create a feature-length documentary about the director's life.
+Also in 2006, Iwai spent time documenting and interviewing Kon Ichikawa while filming The Inugamis (Inugamike no ichizoku) to create a feature-length documentary about the director's life.

 A more recent project, a piece he wrote about the Japanese indie rock scene in the early 1990s called Bandage, was released on January 16, 2010.
-Apart from being in charge of the music production, "Bandage" represents Takeshi Kobayashi's first time as a movie director.
+Apart from being in charge of the music production, Bandage represents Takeshi Kobayashi's first time as a movie director.
 The project was originally taken by Ryuhei Kitamura, but was dropped in 2006.
-The filming started in 2008 and Kobayashi chose a completely different cast for the movie, casting j-pop singer Jin Akanishi and Kie Kitano for the main roles.
+The filming started in 2008 and Kobayashi chose a completely different cast for the movie, casting J-pop singer Jin Akanishi and Kie Kitano for the main roles.
 It also included other actors who have worked with Iwai before, such as Ayumi Ito and Hideyuki Kasahara.
 The release of the horror film Vampire marked his English-language film debut.